santhosh-005/santhosh-005/README.md

 # Hi there! 👋

-I'm Santhosh, a college student passionate about programming and tech.
+This is Santhosh, a college student passionate about programming and tech.

 ## Tech I used to Build
 - HTML